harvard-lts/drs2-judaica-update/README.md

 Scripts for judaica remediation.
 Currently contains 1 script that:
-- reads a file of file ids
+- Reads a file of file ids, one id per line.
-- translates those file ids to object ids
+- Translates those file ids to object ids.
-- updates the DRS_OBJECT_UPDATE_STATUS table
+- Updates the DRS_OBJECT_UPDATE_STATUS table.
-- logs errors/updated object ids
+- Logs errors/updated object ids.

 ## Setup, Building the docker container
 - copy env-example to .env and fill values